Zero-Downtime Database Migrations

 This works well for small to medium tables, but the backfill step can be expensive on large datasets (millions+ rows).

 For large datasets, flip the pattern.
-Instead of moving data to a new column, rename the column at the database level (which is a fast metadata operation on most platforms) and adapt the application:
+Instead of moving data to a new column, rename the column at the database level (which is a fast metadata operation on most platforms) and adapt the application around the rename:

-1. Rename user_name to username at the database level (fast metadata-only operation)
+2. Rename user_name to username at the database level (fast metadata-only operation).
+The application already handles both names, so the rename is transparent to running traffic

 Both approaches achieve the same goal: a zero-downtime column rename with no data loss.
 Choose based on your data volume and whether the backfill cost is acceptable for your deployment window.